Fear of Being Buried Alive – Taphophobia

 Fear of Being Buried Alive Symptoms

-The symptoms of the Fear of Being Buried Alive are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Being Buried Alive have much in common with other fears and phobias and may include:

 - Panic attacks